google/syzkaller/docs/linux/setup_ubuntu-host_android-device_arm32-kernel.md

 ### Initialize a working directory and set up environment variables

 Create a working directory.
-Also make sure GOROOT, GOPATH, and optionally NDKARM are defined and exported as instructed earlier.
+Also make sure GOROOT, GOPATH are defined and exported as instructed earlier.

 ``` bash
 go get -u -d github.com/google/syzkaller/...